tommasoboccali/riscv64-tests/README.md

 All the .sh files can be executed for a given test.
 Please edit the paths before!

+(the best solutionis to use them directly from CVMFS)

 G4: all executed with 1 2 4 8 16 32 64 threads

   G4-DMparticle.sh: the exetended / darkmatter test of G4